Racism

 - Sommes nous tous affectés par ces manifestations?
 Comment?

-Les articles ci-dessous se focalisent sur les thèmes suivants:
+New York Times: (des plans de Cours) Les articles ci-dessous se focalisent sur les thèmes suivants:

--l’exploration de la race
+- l’exploration de la race

--l'identité des élèves
+- l'identité des élèves

 - Les manifestations monstre dans les rues de Toronto contre le racisme anti-noir. https://www.youtube.com/watch?v=q0qD2K2RWkc